 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as HTM when the Group has the positive intention and ability to hold them to maturity.

 After initial measurement, held-to-maturity investments are measured at amortized cost using the EIR, less impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance income in the statement of income.
-The losses arising from impairment are recognized in the statement of income as finance costs.
+The EIR amortization is included as "Interest income" in the consolidated statement of income.
+The losses arising from impairment are recognized in the consolidated statement of income.

-The Group's HTM investment refers to a quoted debt instrument.
+The Group's HTM investment refers to a quoted debt instrument as at December 31, 2017.

-AFS investments
+AFS Investments